mitranim/sublime-clojure/readme.md

   * No unnecessary special cases.
 Simple and consistent rules.
 User-defined syntax should look and feel the same as standard syntax.

-  * Correctly highlights literals in root scope
+  * Works in root scope

-  * Correctly handles numbers, keywords, and other literals
+  * Much better at handling literals such as numbers, keywords, etc

+  * Works for custom defs, e.g. `defroute`

   * Correctly handles `definterface`, `defprotocol`, `deftype`, `defrecord`

   * Correctly declares functions defined by `defprotocol`

-  * Correctly handles defs, particularly in presence of metadata
+  * Correctly declares names in the presence of metadata, whitespace, comments

   * Correctly handles `defmulti` and `defmethod`

-  * Allows user-defined defs
+  * Doesn't declare `declare` (noise)

   * Highlights mismatched brackets, helping with balancing